 Burkholderia multivorans, a member of the Burkholderia cepacia complex (Bcc), is a Gram negative bacillus that is a pathogen often found in adults with cystic fibrosis (CF) .
 We are exploring collateral sensitivity and cross-resistance networks in B. multivorans.
 Our goals are to 1) develop a collection of strains evolved to be resistant by serially exposing B. multivorans clinical isolates to one of 6 clinically-relevant antibiotics, 2) testing resultant strains against the other 5 drugs to determine collateral resistance and susceptibility, 3) utilizing efflux pump inhibition methods to ascertain whether this resistance mechanism is responsible for cross-resistance, and 4) sequencing target genes to detect mutations responsible for cross-resistance and collateral sensitivity.

-To date, goals 1, 2 and 3 have been accomplished, and 83 isolates are currently undergoing whole genome sequencing.
+To date, goals 1, 2 and 3 have been accomplished, and 83 isolates have been subjected to whole genome sequencing.
 That data is currently being analyzed.

 Stokell, J.R., Khan, A., and Steck, T.R.
 2014.
 Mechanical Homogenization Increases Bacterial Homogeneity in Sputum.
 J. Clin.
 Microbiol.
 52(7):2340-2345.

 Stokell, J.R., Gharaibeh, R.Z., and Steck, T.R.
 2013.
 Rapid emergence of a ceftazidime-resistant Burkholderia multivorans strain in a Cystic Fibrosis patient.
 J. Cystic Fibrosis 12:812-816.